PhoenixTales/wiki.gothicarchive.org/magic/index.md

 - magic is also called `arcane power`, `Arcane Art` or `Arcanum`
 - `Elementary Arcanum`: `magic represents the perfect element.
 It has the power to transform all the elements and to shape them, which means it is superior to them`
 - `True Power`: `Once a magus has reached a stage which enables him to rise above the limits of his existence, he can place himself on a higher plane than that in which mortal man lives.
 He can break through the boundaries of time and space`
+- `The Secrets Of Magic`: `disciple of the art of magic must be able to use his spirit as a tool`
+- effect of `Ball Lightning` spell is described as `A ball of magic power`, implying that the raw, most basic form of magic energy may reassemble lightning / electric plasma

 ## Source of magic: mage or gods?
 - it's unclear if magic originates from the mage himself, or from the gods